 Probability and the inheritance of a mutation:

-Below are cartoons to explain the relationship between inheritance and probability.
-They answer the question: what is the likelihood for the progeny to have LGMD2I knowing the genetics make up of the parents?
+Below are drawings to explain the relationship between inheritance and probability.
+They answer the question: what is the likelihood for the progeny to have LGMD2I knowing the genetics make-up of the parents?
+The first set of drawings shows the inheritance and probability of the transmission of any gene.
+The second set of drawings applies this knowledge to the transmission of mutations causing LGMD2I.

-Each parent has 2 copies of a gene
+Each person has 2 copies of any gene.

 What about “recessive” inheritance versus “dominant” inheritance?